-Rashbam: "va'Asher Yig'al min ha'Levi'im" refers to a Levi who wants to redeem his property, 8 and the Torah is teaching us that if does not possess the means to do so, it reverts to him anyway in the Yovel.
+Rashbam: "Va'Asher Yig'al min ha'Leviyim" refers to a Levi who wants to redeem his property, 5 and the Torah is teaching us that if he does not possess the means to do so, it reverts to him anyway in the Yovel.
 6

-Rashi: As opposed to the house of a Yisrael in a walled town, which remains the purchaser's after one year.
+Rashi: As opposed to the house of a Yisrael in a walled town, which the purchaser may retain after one year.

 Rashbam: In keeping with the previous Pasuk.

-Why, if a Levi sells a house is the Din different that if a Yisrael sells one?
+Why, if a Levi sells a house is the law different that if a Yisrael sells one?

-Rashi: Because the Levi'im do not have a possession of fields and vineyards like Yisrael, only towns with their open spaces.
-1 Therefore the Torah gives their houses the Din of fields, to redeem at all times, 2 to ensure that their inheritance remains intact.
+Rashi: Because the Leviyim do not have a possession of fields and vineyards like Yisrael, only towns with their open spaces.
+1 Therefore the Torah gives their houses the law of fields, to redeem at all times, 2 to ensure that their inheritance remains intact.